Natashina/Cryptocurrencies/README.md

 # Cryptocurrencies

 Project purpose is to use unsupervised learning to analyze data on the cryptocurrencies traded on the market.
+The data was retrieved from CryptoCompare.

 Use the Elbow Curve to Determine the Best K Value
 ![Chart1](Capture0.PNG)